hexbatch/apple-core/v1/docs/core/step-7-sets/set-overview.md

 Likewise, the token defining the set can have actions handle the event for the token entering and leaving the set.

 A set can have a requirement to specify what tokens are allowed in there.
+If a set has a location bounds, then it has an option to only accept tokens inside it that have no location set. the option for location_checks can be turned on or off at set definition time

 ## Set relationships